johnnsab/book-order/README.md

 # book-order
-This is html/css make up for selling books of author John Abraham
+This is html/css make up for selling books of author John Abraham.
+Only for desktop!